The Spectrum of the Quaquaversal Operator is Real: Background and Introduction

-Suppose a {\em mother tile} is tiled by {\em daughter tiles}, smaller copies of the mother tile, as in the following picture:
+Suppose a {\em mother tile} is tiled by smaller copies of itself--{\em daughter tiles}--as in the following example:

+A tiling of the mother tile by daughter tiles like this gives rise to an infinite tiling as follows:

-From this we get a tiling of a grandmother tile by mother tiles.
-First choose a daughter tile---the mother tile will play the role of this daughter tile when tiling the grandmother tile---then tile the grandmother tile with mother tiles in the same manner that the mother tile was tiled with daughter tiles.
-You can iterate this procedure to get an infinite tiling as in the following figure:
+Choose a daughter tile.
+The mother tile will play the role of this daughter while tiling the {\em grandmother tile} the grandmother will play the same role when tiling the {\em great grandmother tile} and the process will continue indefinitely, tiling all the ancestors and ancient ancestors as in the following figure:

 We call such a tiling {\em hierarchical}.
 More precisely, a hierarchical tiling is a tile, $T\subseteq \mathbb{R}^N$, together with $k$ affine maps, $\{g_0,\ldots, g_{k-1}\}$, of the form $c_i + \lambda_i O_i$ with $0 < \lambda_i < 1$, $c_i\in\mathbb{R}^n$, and $O_i\in \SOn$ such that $T=\cup_{i=0}^{k-1} g_i T$ with $g_iT$ disjoint except perhaps on their boundaries.
 We call $T$ a mother tile and the $g_iT$ are $T$'s daughter tiles.